List of birds of Bermuda

+The Bermuda petrel is the national bird of Bermuda.

 The avifauna of Bermuda include 408 species, according to the Bermuda Audubon Society (BAS), with some additions from Clements taxonomy, as of July 2022.

 The 387 species is a remarkable number considering that the island is a mere 53.3 square kilometres.
 (Additional species known only from the fossil record or speculatively from the time of early exploration are not included.)
 Ten species were introduced by humans; the mallard also occurs naturally as a non-breeding migrant.
 Of the 408, 104 are uncommon, 61 are rare, and 152 are very rare, all as defined below.
 Sargasso shearwater formerly bred in Bermuda but is now only a vagrant; All endemic species are considered extinct; Eskimo curlew is considered extinct.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in Bermuda as permanent residents, summer or winter visitors, or migrants.
 These tags are used to annotate some species: